NUBIC/aker/README.md

 Aker was built for extensibility.
 Here are the highlights; see the relevant sections above for more.

+* {Aker::Authorities::Composite#valid_credentials?
+Authentication} and
-* Authentication and authorization can be provided by implementing an {Aker::Authorities authority}.
+  {Aker::Authorities::Composite#amplify! authorization} can be provided by implementing an {Aker::Authorities authority}.
 An application can configure in multiple authorities and their results will be intelligently combined.
-Authorities can also implement success and failure callbacks to provide for auditing or lockout features.
+Authorities can also implement {Aker::Authorities::Composite#on_authentication_success success} and {Aker::Authorities::Composite#on_authentication_failure failure}
+  callbacks to provide for auditing or {Aker::Authorities::Composite#veto? lockout} features.
 * An HTTP-based credential presentation mechanism can be implemented as a {Aker::Modes mode}.
+E.g., you would write a mode to adapt to a legacy single-sign-on system.
-* Authorities and modes can be customized through {Aker::Configuration#parameters_for parameters} included in the {Aker::Configuration}.
+* Authorities and modes can be customized through {Aker::Configuration#parameters_for parameters} included in the {Aker::Configuration configuration}.
 * Reusable extensions can be packaged as gems and registered alongside Aker's built-in functionality.
-Extensions may use {Aker::Configuration::Slice slices} to register themselves, set defaults, and register middleware that will be included relative to Aker's own middleware.
+Extensions may use {Aker::Configuration::Slice slices} to register themselves, set defaults parameter values, and register middleware that will be included relative to Aker's own middleware.

 Limitations
 -----------